China’s virus outbreak weighs on global business

 China suffered similar woes during the 2003 outbreak of SARS, or severe acute respiratory syndrome.
 Growth rebounded quickly afterward, and the global impact was limited.

-This time, even if China recovers quickly, the worldwide impact could be bigger than SARS, since China now accounts for 16.3% of global economic activity, more than triple 2003’s share of 4.3%, according to the International Monetary Fund.
+This time, even if China recovers quickly, the worldwide impact could be bigger than SARS, forecasters say.
+That is because China now accounts for 16.3% of global economic activity, more than triple 2003’s share of 4.3%, according to the International Monetary Fund.

 The anti-virus measures will drag down Chinese activity this quarter, which “will pose pressure on the global economy and spark fears in financial markets,” Louis Kuijs, head of Asia economics for Oxford Economics, said in a report.